lzztt/koa-session-minimal/README.md

 ## Session security

-Middlewares are recommended to call `sessionHandler.regenerateId()` during authentication state change (login/logout).
+Middlewares are recommended to call `sessionHandler.regenerateId()` during authentication state change (login).
 This middleware provides the essential interface, It will be other middleware's decision on when and how often they want to roll the session id.

 ## Session store *(copied from `koa-generic-session`)*